 The whole food, plant-based (WFPB) diet is quickly gaining popularity.
-However, the term diet is not necessarily appropriate.
-The WFPB diet is more of a lifestyle.
+This healthy eating style is less of a diet and more of a lifestyle.
 Learn all about the whole food, plant-based diet and find out what it can do for you.

 What Is The Whole Food, Plant-Based Diet?

 There isn’t a strict definition of the WFPB.
 Unlike many other diets, this one offers you some flexibility.
 How you handle the diet depends on your own preferences.

 Of course, there are a few basics that you need to know about the WFPB diet.
 Here’s an overview of some of the basics:

 - Most of your foods are made with minimal processing

 - You eat mostly plants, vegetables, fruits, seeds, nuts, and whole grains